L00186111/GitHub_Lab1-Project/README.md

 *	Encouraging Community & Contributions: Forking, a star, and a forking promote open-source contributions that attract a variety of competitive thoughts and enhancements to projects.
 *	Controlled and Managed Collaboration: The permissions and access rights enable teams to manage viewers and editors or even administrators of the project for secure contributions.
 *	When you use both Git and GitHub together, you get an amazing collaborative environment where the software development process will be organized, replicable, and significantly faster.
+*
 ## Conclusions

+All in all, combined Git and GitHub are a very flexible but powerful set of tools that will allow us to manage version control, collaborate and with the help of integration even manage projects.
+Git provides a powerful method for tracking code changes, handling branches and preserving a clean history of all which leads to improved quality and stability during development.
+GitHub adds even more feature sets with hosting repository in the cloud and makes it easy to collaborate using pull requests, code reviews, Issues, and automating it all with CI/CD workflows.
+Git coupled with GitHub forms a systematic way, efficient approach, which serves as both an individual and group capable environment for software development; hence these are noteworthy tools for modern-day coding projects.

 ## References
 * K. Kim, J. Humble, P. Debois, J. Willis, N. Forsfren (2021).
 The DevOps Handbook, 2nd Edition.
 IT Revolution.